open/close all folders

 - Since the US Parcel Post Service began in 1913, rural communities can receive goods at a low price.
 This occurred to small children as well because they can be sent by mail for less than the cost of a train ticket.
 Famously, four-year-old May Pierstroff was mailed across Idaho to her grandparents as a baby chicken and was just short of the 50 pound limit.
 Of course years later, regulations were issued against sending children by mail.

-- Eastern Bloc countries and especially USSR did have this trope as a habit: sending defectors, diplomats declared as personae non grata or otherwise difficult people back home as diplomat mail.
+- Eastern Bloc countries and especially USSR did have this trope as a habit: sending defectors, diplomats declared as personae non gratae or otherwise difficult people back home as diplomat mail.